aliro-access-control/aliro-actuator/README.md

 python3 -m examples.ble.user_device
 ```

-There are some tests used for specific usecases.
-These fall into three categories:
+There are some tests used for specific use cases.
+These fall into the following categories:
 - fast transaction
 - mailbox
 - stepup